HL7/bulk-data/input/pagecontent/submit.md

 1. **Data Provider**:

-   a. **Submission Client**: Provides details on one or more bulk submission manifests to the Data Consumer and optionally tracks job status.
+   a. **Submission Client**: Provides details on one or more bulk submission manifests to the Data Consumer and optionally tracks job status and, when applicable, job output.

    b. **Submission File Server**: Returns files and attachments in response to URLs in the submission manifests.
 This may be integrated with a FHIR server, or the files may be independently hosted.